Rainwater harvesting is the accumulation and storing, of rainwater for a later use.

 Once collected it can be used for a variety of uses.
 Irrigation, toilets, laundry, cleaning, fountains, commercial applications and even drinking.

 Rainwater Harvesting is a more environmentally correct solution to free water then a well.
 Well water can also contain minerals that may have to be treated before use.
-Wells draw down the water table which can lower rivers and lakes, as well as run dry.
-Ground water can be from decades to hundreds of years old.
-How long will it take to replenish that water.
+Wells draw down the water table which can lower rivers and lakes, as well as run dry during droughts.
+Ground water can be from decades to hundreds of years old, which is how long will it take to replenish that water.

 Why should you collect rain water?